Shotbylu/Shotbylu/README.md

 🌟 Investigating amusing insights by data analysis across various formats of data such as images,text,geospatial,medical records,pds,etc

-🌟 Building tech communities and advocating for products for the future!

 🌟 Forging Efficient APIs to enable clients translate their idea into a MVP

-🌟 Mentoring young and inquisitive minds to explore their path in tech

 🌟 Machine Learning and it's applications across multiple industries such as: